 - Direct program expenses are linked to nominal GDP growth.

 - Employment Insurance (EI) benefits grow in line with the projected number of beneficiaries and the projected growth in average weekly earnings.

 - The EI premium rate grows according to current program parameters, i.e. EI revenues and expenditures (benefits and administration costs) break even over time.

 - All tax revenues, including personal income tax, corporate income tax and Goods and Services Tax revenues, as well as other revenues, are assumed to grow in line with nominal GDP.

-- With respect to federal debt charges, new (and maturing) federal debt is (re)financed each year consistent with the Government’s medium-term debt strategy at new rates.
-The effective interest rate on interest-bearing federal debt is assumed to gradually increase from about 3 per cent in 2022–23 to 3.8 per cent by 2035–36 and remain broadly stable around this level thereafter.
+- With respect to federal debt charges, new (and maturing) federal debt is (re)financed each year at new rates, consistent with the Government's medium-term debt strategy.
+The effective interest rate on interest-bearing federal debt is assumed to gradually increase from about 3.0 per cent in 2023–24 to 3.8 per cent by the mid-2040s and remain broadly stable around this level thereafter.
 Investment returns on financial assets (which are included in other revenues) are assumed to equal the borrowing costs (which are included in public debt charges) associated with their purchase.

 |Adjustment for risk||3.0||0.0||0.0||0.0||0.0||0.0||0.0||0.0|